Rewriting history with Git

 • Modify the instructions and also stash those change

-Then have a look at the list of stashes and bring those changes back to the working directory using stash pop and stash apply, and see how the list of stashes changes in either case.
+Then have a look at the list of stashes and bring those changes back to the working directory using git stash pop and git stash apply, and see how the list of stashes changes in either case.

 Amend